SkepticalTech/PGM-XML-Reference/Map XML info.md

 The default element specifies where observers and players without a team spawn.
 `yaw=""` specifies what direction the player is looking horizontally from -180° to 180°.
 South 0°, East -90°, North 180° and West 90°.

+`TIP:` You can copy the yaw from the F3 screen in minecraft.

 Multiple spawns from the same team can be grouped inside of a single `<spawns team="team name">` element.
 Spawn locations are picked randomly, and the plugin does not validate the end location.
 Spawn regions should be checked to make sure that they don't intersect with any solid objects.
 Spawn elements accept more that one region or region area, and they don't have to be inside a union element.

     <spawns team="blue">